-Core Cour Ses:
+libanal E · Credit Hours

+Liberal E Core Cour:

+WP 1010

-WP 1010 Introduction to Academic Writing
+Introduction to Academic Writing

 WP 1111 Integrated Academic Writing and Ethics

 WP 1212 Academic Writing and Research

-Mathemat ics (basic statistics, college algebra, or higher)
+ics (basic statistics, college algebra, or higher)

 SP 2300 Presentation Skills or

 EN 3942 Professional Communication or

-equivalent 3
+06.1000 equivalent

 CS 1070 Introduction to Information Systems or

 equivalent computer literacy course

 Any Natur al Science with a lab

 Liberal Ed ucation Electives:

-LE design ated course in STEM/Natural Sciences
+LE designa ated course in STEM/Natural Sciences

-• ated courses in the Social and Behavioral Sciences
+LE designa ated courses in the Social and Behavioral Sciences

-e than one discipline)
+(from mor e than one discipline)

-Choose or e of the following:
+Choose on e of the following:

 AN 1000 LE Introduction to Anthropology

 AN 1003 LE Cultural Anthropology

 EC 1101 LE Principles of Macroeconomics

 PS 1000 LE Psychology as a Natural Science

 PS 1001 LE Psychology as a Social Science

 SO 1000 LE Introduction to Sociology

 SO 1001 LE Sociology of Modern Life

 LE design ated courses in Humanities

 (from mor e than one discipline)

 PH 3010 LE Ethics

-E design ated course in Fine and Performing Arts
+LE design ated course in Fine and Performing Arts

-Choose or e of the following:
+Choose on e of the following:

 AR 1017 LE Digital Image

 AR 2001 LE Visual Literacy

+May be fu lfilled through appropriate academic evaluation

+Concentr ation 69

 AT 1000 LE History of Art I

 AT 1001 LE History of Art II

 AT 2009 The Italian Renaissance

-AT 2013 Modern Art
+ΔT 2013 Modern Δrt 3

 AT 2124 Writing about Art

 AT 3012 Pluralism in Nineteenth Century Art

 AT 3018 Art After Modernism

 AT 3036 Critical Approaches to Art History

 AT 3043 From Van Eyck to Rembrandt

 AR 4002 Art Techniques and Media

 AT 4030 Selected Topics

 AT 4034 Topics in Medieval Art

 AT 4037 Topics in Renaissance Art

 AT 4038 Topics in Modern Art

 AT 4039 Curating

 AR 4040 Issues in Contemporary Art

 PH 2014 LE Aesthetics

-One of the fo ollowing:
+One of the f ollowing:

 AT 2005 Art of Ancient Greece

 AT 2006 Style and Ideology in Roman Art and Architecture

-ollowing:
+One of the f following:

+EN 2220 •

-EN 2220 English Literature: From Chaucer to Swift
+English Literature: From Chaucer to Swift

 EN 2222 The Making of America: American Literature to 1865

 HY 2015 History of Rome

 HY 2028 The Birth of Modern Europe

 HY 2034 History of Ancient Greece

 PH 1000 LE Introduction to Philosophy

 PH 2016 Philosophy and Cinema

 PH 2020 Greek Philosophy

-ollowing:
+One of the f iollowing:

 AT 3007 Byzantine Art and Architecture

 AT 3008 Sacred and Secular in Western Medieval Art and Architecture

-0 allaudia a

-ollowing:
+One of the f ollowing:

 AT 3016 African Art and Performativity

 AT 3019 Islamic Art and Architecture

-One of the following:
+One of the f ollowing:

 EN 3321 English Literature: From Romanticism to Modernism

 EN 3323 (Re)Writing America: From Realism to Modernism

 HY 3002 Great Thinkers and their Ideas

 HY 3005 Intellectual History of Modern Europe

 HY 3060 Modern Greece: The Birth of a Modern Nation

-PH 3026 Existentialism
+PH 3026 Fxistentialism

 PH 3009 Evolution and Revolution

+.
+110007 Erotation and revolution

-One of the fo ollowing: 3
+One of the following: .
+3

 AT 4033 Feminism and Art History

 AT 4041 Art and Psychoanalysis

 AT 4042 Art and Post-structuralism

-Electives
+Electives .

+TOTAL: 1